 Dr Mark Loane specialises in glaucoma, cataract surgery and general ophthalmology.
-He practices out of the River City clinic in Brisbane, Queensland.
+He practices out of the Auchenflower clinic in Brisbane, Queensland.

 Dr Loane graduated medicine in 1978 from University of Queensland and completed ophthalmology in 1986, being awarded the Cedric Cohen Medal for Excellence at the Part 1 examination of the Royal Australian College of Ophthalmologists in 1984.
 Dr Loane completed a fellowship in Corneal Transplantation and External Eye Disease at Flinders medical Centre, South Australia in 1987-88 under Professor Douglas Coster.
 Dr Loane also completed a fellowship in Glaucoma at the University of California, San Diego in 1989-90 under Professor Robert Weinreb.